apache/pulsar-site/docs/concepts-architecture-overview.md

 ## Service discovery

-Service discovery is a mechanism provided by Pulsar that enables connecting [clients](concepts-clients.md) to use just a single URL to interact with an entire Pulsar instance.
+Service discovery is a mechanism that enables connecting [clients](concepts-clients.md) to use just a single URL to interact with an entire Pulsar instance.

 You can use your own service discovery system if you'd like.
 If you use your own system, there is just one requirement: when a client performs an HTTP request to an endpoint, such as `http://pulsar.us-west.example.com:8080`, the client needs to be redirected to *some* active broker in the desired cluster, whether via DNS, an HTTP or IP redirect, or some other means.